senlin/classic-editor-addon/readme.txt

 The free Classic Editor Addon plugin is targeted at everyone who is not yet ready for the new editing experience that has been introduced in WordPress 5.0.
 Install it now on sites and the UX remains the same as you are used to!

 <strong>What's New:</strong>
-Remove WooCommerce block-ui scripts (if plugin is active)
+Rollback removal of WooCommerce block-ui scripts as they seem not to be exclusive to block editor

 Please pay attention that the minimum PHP version to use our plugin is <strong>5.6</strong>.